nhejazi/vim_edc/README.md

 ## Plug-ins

-_Here is a list of plug-ins currently integrated into this configuration:_
+_Below is a list of plug-ins currently integrated into this configuration._ The configuration assumes Vim v8.0+ at a minimum, and Vim v9.0+ for GitHub copilot integration.

 * [`ack.vim`](https://github.com/mileszs/ack.vim)
 * [`ale`](https://github.com/w0rp/ale) (Vim v8.0+, Neovim)